rib/clib/README.md

 only building the apis you need for your project.

 ##Platform Support:
-Clib has only been tested on Linux and Emscripten recently but should also support Android, Windows and OSX/iOS.
+Clib has only been tested on Linux, Emscripten and Windows recently but should also support Android and OSX/iOS.

 ##Scope
 Clib has been spun out of the